What is Glaucoma?

 Glaucoma continues to be the leading cause of preventable blindness in the United States.
 Treatment with drops, lasers, or surgery can maintain vision in the vast majority of patients.
 With glaucoma, if treated early and effectively, patients typically maintain useful vision in one or both eyes.
 It is important to remember that frequent follow-up is needed and paying close attention to your eye doctor’s recommendations will help preserve your vision.
 Should you have any further questions or concerns, do not hesitate to talk to your eye doctor.

 Stay proactive in your eye health.
-Request an eye exam today with Eye Specialists of Mid-Florida, P.A. serving the people of Winter Haven, Sebring, Haines City, Lakeland, Clermont, Lake Wales and more.
+Request an eye exam today with Eye Specialists of Mid-Florida, P.A. serving the people of Auburndale, Clermont, Haines City, Lakeland, Lake Wales, Sebring, and Winter Haven and surrounding areas.
+Dr. Aly Sheraly is our in-house Glaucoma Specialist and sees patients at our Haines City, Sebring, and Winter Haven locations.